AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 # Testing process

-The test process was performed based on the standard test process described below.
+The test process was performed based on the standard test process as described below.

 ## 1.1 Test planning